Harrow International School Beijing

 Harrow International School Beijing (北京哈罗英国学校) is a private school for children of foreign personnel located in Chaoyang, Beijing.

 Harrow Beijing is a coeducational day school that initially taught pupils from age 11, unlike its namesake in the United Kingdom, which only teaches boys and begins instruction when its students are 13.

 History

 Harrow Beijing opened in 2005.
 It was the second British-style public school to open in China, after Dulwich College, which had opened a branch in Shanghai in 2004 and a branch in Beijing in 2005.
 It was the second international Harrow school to open, after Harrow International School, Bangkok.

+The Harrow Overseas Member Alliance includes Harrow International Schools in Bangkok, Hong Kong, Shanghai, Shenzhen, Haikou and Appi, Japan.

 As of 2 December 2006 Harrow Beijing had 150 students.

 In 2005, schools operated by foreign entities were allowed to admit Chinese citizen students who were at least 16 years of age.
 Michael Collins, in an article for Contemporary Review, stated that the Beijing school "draws on" the operations of the Bangkok school.

 In 2022, due to changes in Chinese laws, the school was scheduled to rename itself as the "Lide" School (北京市朝阳区礼德学校).

+Currently, there are approximately 180 teachers of over 10 nationalities.